speculatrix/web_get_iplayer/README.md

 http://example/jw-player-<version>/ and ensure the appropriate relative URI is put into the configuration along with the licence key.

-If you want to play the FLV files on other devices, the flv-to-divx.sh script should be copied over, made executable.
-A good place to put it is /usr/local/bin but you can put it anywhere.
+You can transcode the FLV files into other formats to play on other devices;
+mp4 is a popular choice.
+The UI offers this possibility, whereby it calls a transcode command.
+A useful script for this is flv-to-divx.sh, download it and make it executable.
+A good place to put it is /usr/local/bin , but you can configure its location.

-## Known problems
+## Known problems and shortcomings

 * sometimes programs don't show up in search but do on http://www.bbc.co.uk/iplayer and you have to copy the program ID manually into the download function
 * audio/radio search is poor at finding programs; reverse engineering the http API is not trivial, and is a work in progress
+* all the downloaded audio.video files live in the same directory

 **How it works**